-The waste management handled by the government is considered no longer effective in overcoming the waste problem.
+Relying on waste management done by the government is considered no longer effective in overcoming the waste problem (Hamudy & Mujaeni, 2021).
 Alternatively, waste regulations should consider the community participation in handling the waste management.
-Several studies have documented the importance of community participation in waste management (Amarachi, Christopher, Ijeoma, 2016; Youngquist, 2015; Zakianis et al., 2018; and Ma.
-Hipei, & Hanson, 2017).
-However, only inadequate number of research focused on legal institutions related to the community-based household waste management has been undertaken; even though the existence of this legal institution is greatly important to open space for public participation in waste management.
-Research conducted by Aryantie and Hidayar (2019) found that areas that do not have a strong legal institution in waste management tend to generate low public participation.
-Thus, the objectives of this research are (1) to identify the potential and challenges of community in managing the household waste, and (2) to formulate a legal institutional model in community-based household waste management.
+Several studies have documented the importance of community participation in waste management (Amarachi et al., 2016; Ma et al., 2017; Youngquist et al., 2015; Zakianis et al., 2018).
+However, inadequate research has focused on legal institutions related to community-based household waste management even though the existence of such legal institution is greatly important to open space for public participation in waste management.
+Research conducted by Aryantie and Hidayat (2019) found that areas that do not have a strong legal institution in waste management tend to generate low public participation.
+Thus, the objectives of this research were: (1) to identify the potential and challenges of community in managing household waste; and (2) to formulate a legal institutional model in community-based household waste management.
 The argument is that the existence of a community-based legal institution will provide space for public participation in environmental management.
 With the existence of legal institutions, collaboration between the community and the government will be well developed in overcoming various challenges in waste management.